rust-lang/reference/src/conditional-compilation.md

 ### `target_abi`

 r[cfg.target_abi.general]
-Key-value option set to further disambiguate the `target_env` or `target_arch` with information about the target ABI.
+Key-value option set to further disambiguate the target with information about the target ABI.

 r[cfg.target_abi.disambiguation]
 For historical reasons, this value is only defined as not the empty-string when actually